Step 7: Give redundancy notice

-You can only give an employee notice of redundancy once you've finished consulting everyone.
-Find out more about when to consult.
+You can only give an employee notice of redundancy once you've finished consulting everyone and gone through the selection process.

-- any other pay you owe them (for example holiday pay)
+- any other pay due to them, for example holiday pay

 - when and how you'll pay them